mindhiveproject/frontend/content/docs/terms.md

 You can engage in MindHive in a number of ways.
 Users fall into four categories with different access privileges, as detailed below.

 1. Participants can (a) contribute data by participating in MindHive studies and tasks, (b) log in and review the results of the studies and tasks they have previously taken part in (if they have registered an account) and (c) receive updates when new or follow-up studies are available (if they have registered an account).
-Participants are not required to register an account with MindHive, to engage with MindHive as a participant.
-Participant accounts do not have to be vetted by MindHive, meaning anyone eligible (“Eligibility”) can register an account without awaiting approval from the MindHive team.
+Participants are not required to register an account with MindHive Participant accounts do not have to be vetted by MindHive, meaning anyone eligible (“Eligibility”) can register an account without awaiting approval from the MindHive team.

 2. Researchers can (a) host studies, tasks, and resources on MindHive, (b) collect data on MindHive, and (c) access de-identified data collected on the platform.
 For access to identifiable data, Researchers are expected to abide by regulations at their host institution (e.g.., obtain IRB approval for data collection).
 Researcher accounts will be vetted by the MindHive team before being activated.
-Eligibility criteria for a Researcher account includerequires affiliation with a not-for-profit organization (e.g. academic institution, community-based organizations).
+Eligibility criteria for a Researcher account includes affiliation with a not-for-profit organization (e.g. academic institution, community-based organizations).

-3. Educators can (a) host studies, tasks, and resources on MindHive, (b) collect data on MindHive, (c) access de-identified data collected on the platform (a) implement MindHive in their classrooms, (b) access MindHive materials and , and (dc) add students to the platform.
+3. Educators can (a) host studies, tasks, and resources on MindHive, (b) collect data on MindHive, (c) access de-identified data collected on the platform, and (d) add students to the platform.
 Educators (teachers) will have access to all data collected on the platform and can grant access to students for educational purposes at their discretion.
 Educator accounts will be vetted by the MindHive team before being activated.
-Eligibility criteria for an Educator account includerequires affiliation with an educational organization.
+Eligibility criteria for an Educator account include affiliation with an educational organization.

 4. Students can explore and participate (see Participant) in MindHive hosted studies and tasks, and develop their own studies and tasks (see Researcher).
 Students will only have access to data collected from studies for which they are co-owners.
 Student accounts can only be created as part of a class, using a class code provided by an Educator.